Bangsamoro Organic Law: The Comprehensive Agreement on the Bangsamoro

 On March 27, 2014, a final peace agreement fully fleshing out the terms of the framework agreement and annexes, known as the Comprehensive Agreement on Bangsamoro (CAB) was signed between the two parties.
 Under the agreement, the Islamic separatists would turn over their firearms to a third party, which would be selected by the rebels and the Philippine government.
 The MILF had agreed to decommission its armed wing, the Bangsamoro Islamic Armed Forces (BIAF).
 In return, the government would establish an autonomous Bangsamoro.
 Power sharing was a central point to the autonomy redesign.

-Issues concerning BBL
+Issues concerning BL

 Indigenous rights

 Numerous indigenous groups in the Bangsamoro region do not adhere to Catholicism nor Islam, making them vulnerable to exploitation in a proposed Muslim-controlled regional government.
 In 2015, various indigenous people groups rejected the formation of the Bangsamoro due to lack of consultation with all stakeholders, especially the non-Muslim indigenous people who form a huge minority in the proposed region, Meaning, they oppose the possible enforcement of the Sharia Law.